ernsnl/Web-Optimization/README.md

  * JavaScript and CSS were moved under the body tag.
 So, it will not affect the CRP.
  * Async tag is included for some of the JavaScript.
  * Print tag is added to the print.css for avoiding unnecessary loading.
+ * Image were optimized by using compression websites such as [Jpeg-optimizer] (http://jpeg-optimizer.com/) and [tiny-png] (https://tinypng.com/)

 2. Getting Rid of the jank
  * Extra style was used to decrease the slider time.
  * In main.js, There was FSL which was resolved.
  * Extra moving pizzas were removed and extra styles were added.

 Url of that page is [Here] (https://ernsnl.github.io/Web-Optimization/)